MLOps-Group-2/Breast_Cancer_Segmentation/reports/README.md

 >
 > Answer:

 To configure our experiments we took advantage of Hydra.
 One can run a training with ``python ./breast_cancer_segmentation/trainer/train_model.py train_hyp=<config_file> model_hyp=<config_file>`` where the training and model hyperparameters may be parsed using special config files that include properties such as batch_size or max_epochs.
+The structure consists of a main config file including the link to sub-config files such as for the training, the model, the prediction and the testing.
+There we can switch between local and cloud configurations by switching between the files.

 ### Question 13